Skip to main content

 Activated charcoal

-Activated charcoal contributes to the reduction of excessive post‑prandial flatulence when 1 g is taken at least 30 minutes before and shortly after a meal.
+Activated charcoal contributes to the reduction of excessive flatulence after eating when 1 g each is taken at least 30 minutes before or shortly after the meal.

 Alpha-linolenic acid (ALA)

-ALA contributes to the maintenance of normal blood cholesterol levels; the beneficial effect is obtained with a daily intake of 2 g ALA.
+ALA contributes to the maintenance of normal blood cholesterol levels.
+The positive effect occurs with a daily intake of 2 g ALA.

-Consumption of arabinoxylan as part of a meal contributes to a reduction in post‑prandial blood glucose rise.
-The beneficial effect is obtained when arabinoxylan‑rich fibers from wheat endosperm are consumed as part of the meal.
+The intake of arabinoxylan as part of a meal contributes to a less pronounced rise in blood sugar levels after the meal.
+The positive effect occurs when arabinoxylan (AX)-rich fibers from wheat endosperm are taken as part of the meal.

 Beta-glucans

-Beta‑glucans contribute to the maintenance of normal blood cholesterol levels.
-The beneficial effect is obtained with a daily intake of 3 g of beta‑glucans from oats, oat bran, barley, barley bran, or from mixtures of these sources.
+Beta-glucans contribute to the maintenance of normal blood cholesterol levels.
+The positive effect occurs with a daily intake of 3 g beta-glucans from oats, oat bran, barley or barley bran or from mixtures of these cereals.

-Consumption of beta‑glucans from oats or barley as part of a meal contributes to a reduction of post‑prandial blood glucose rise.
-The beneficial effect is obtained when beta‑glucans from oats or barley are consumed as part of the meal.
+The intake of beta-glucans from oats or barley as part of a meal contributes to a less pronounced rise in blood sugar levels after the meal.
+The positive effect occurs when beta-glucans from oats or barley are taken as part of the meal.

 Betaine

-Betaine contributes to normal homocysteine metabolism; the beneficial effect is obtained with a daily intake of 1.5 g betaine.
+Betaine contributes to normal homocysteine metabolism.
+The positive effect occurs with a daily intake of 1.5 g betaine.

-A daily intake of more than 4 g may significantly increase blood cholesterol.
+A daily intake of more than 4 g can significantly increase blood cholesterol levels.

 Biotin

-Biotin contributes to normal functioning of the nervous system.
+Biotin contributes to normal function of the nervous system.

 Biotin contributes to normal psychological function.